 Currently, the company offers its customers enhanced stability thanks to the cloud PBX structure of its communications services and the fact that it has 4G backup services.
 The platform was also deemed to be a PCMAG.com Editors’ Choice.
 Here’s what they had to say about the solution:

-“NetFortris Fonality receives a well-earned Editors’ Choice among our VoIP competitors because this business-oriented offering has it all.
+“NetFortris Fonality receives a well-earned Editors’ Choice among enterprise VoIP competitors because this business-oriented offering has it all.
 From solid performance to an excellent selection of hardware options, Fonality is a great selection.”

 Acquisition of Fonality